taskiq_pg

 -

-dsn(str | Callable[[], str], default:'postgresql://postgres:postgres@localhost:5432/postgres') –connection string to PostgreSQL, or callable returning one.
+dsn(str | Callable[[], str], default:'postgresql://postgres:postgres@localhost:5432/postgres') –PostgreSQL connection string or callable.

 -